Office of Special Education Programs funds SRI’s Center for IDEA Early Childhood Data Systems

 The DaSy Center will implement evidence-based strategies over the next five years to do the following:

-• Improve states’ capacity to collect, report, analyze, and use high-quality, early intervention and early childhood special education preschool data
+• Improve states’ capacity to collect, report, analyze, and use high-quality, early intervention and early childhood special education data

-• Enhance and streamline data systems by sharing, linking, and integrating data to improve the analysis of IDEA data to address critical policy questions
+• Enhance and streamline data systems by sharing, linking, and integrating data to improve the analysis of IDEA data to address critical questions

 • Increase states’ capacity to collect, report, analyze, and use data to improve access to and receipt of services for young children with disabilities and their families